Megan Fox: 2000s: Early roles and breakthrough

 Fox was to star in the third installment, Transformers: Dark of the Moon, but was not included because of her statements comparing working under director Bay to working for Hitler.
-Bay said in June 2009 that Fox was fired on orders of executive producer Steven Spielberg, a claim Spielberg challenged.
+She confessed on GQ Magazine that she had lost approximately 30 pounds during filming due to consuming a primary diet of water and vinegar, and reportedly had a dispute over her visible loss of weight with the director on set.
+Bay stated in June 2009 that Fox was fired on orders of executive producer Steven Spielberg, a claim Spielberg denied.

 In 2009, Fox had her first lead role since the Transformers series; she portrayed the title character in Jennifer's Body, written by Academy Award–winning screenwriter Diablo Cody.
 The film initially earned mixed to average reviews upon its release, with Fox's performance earning praise.
 However, the film grew a cult following over time and was critically reassessed as a "forgotten feminist classic".
 According to Cody, the film was marketed incorrectly by executives who focused their efforts on the young male audience.

 In April 2009, she began filming the western superhero film Jonah Hex, in which she portrayed Tallulah Black / Leila, a gun-wielding beauty and Jonah Hex's (Josh Brolin) love interest.
 The film was released on June 18, 2010.
 Despite receiving top billing, Fox described her role in the film as being a cameo.
-Jonah Hex was a critical and commercial failure in the U.S., with its international distribution cancelled after its poor performance.
+Jonah Hex was a critical and commercial failure in the US, with its international distribution canceled after its poor performance.
 The film was named the "worst picture of the year" by the Houston Film Critics Society.